Al-Seeb Stadium

 Al-Seeb Stadium is a multi-use stadium in Seeb, Oman.
 It is currently used mostly for football matches and is the home stadium of Al-Seeb Club.
-The stadium has a capacity of 14,000 people.
+The stadium can accommodate 14,000 spectators.

+History

-Both the Oman and Syria National football teams used Seeb Stadium as one of their home grounds for their 2018 FIFA World Cup qualifying matches.
+The national teams of both Oman and Syria used the stadium as one of their home grounds for 2018 FIFA World Cup qualifying matches.